Arlon: 15th–18th centuries

 The Duchy of Luxembourg itself, of which Arlon was dependent, became part of the Burgundian Netherlands under Philip the Good in 1441.
 After Charles V's abdication of his empire to his son Philip II of Spain in 1556, a troubled period started for the whole region with continuous wars involving France, Spain and the Southern Netherlands.
 In 1558, nearly half of the city, including its castle, was destroyed by the French troops of Francis, Duke of Guise.

 In the 17th century, Capuchin friars built a convent on the ruins of the castle and the French strengthened the defensive walls according to Vauban's designs.
 An accidental fire destroyed a large part of the city again in 1785.

-On 9 June 1793 the French Revolutionary troops opposed the Austrians just outside Arlon.
+On 9 June 1793, the French Revolutionary troops opposed the Austrians just outside Arlon.
 The French emerged victorious and took over the city from Austrian rule.
 They expelled the Capuchin friars and used their convent as a hospital.

 19th and 20th centuries

-In June 1815, after the defeat of Napoleon in the Battle of Waterloo, Arlon went back to government of the Grand Duchy.
-By the Treaty of London in 1839, the Grand Duchy became fully sovereign and in turn geographically larger western part of the duchy, i.e. the province de Luxembourg including Arlon city was given to newly created Kingdom of Belgium.
+In June 1815, after the defeat of Napoleon in the Battle of Waterloo, Arlon went back to government of the Duchy of Luxembourg.
+By the Treaty of London in 1839, the Duchy became fully sovereign as Grand Duchy and in turn the geographically larger western part of the duchy, i.e. the province de Luxembourg including Arlon city was given to newly created Kingdom of Belgium.

 Arlon was one of the first victims of the German invasion in 1914 as 121 inhabitants were executed on 26 August, on the orders of Colonel Richard Karl von Tessmar.

 Its territory was again among the first to be invaded at the onset of World War II.
 Allies moved into Belgium on 10 May 1940 and Arlon was defended by French troops, but they were not able to stop the German invasion.